 Look for heavy-duty, heat-resistant 430-grade stainless steel.
 Rolled steel construction will prevent tools from bending under that big juicy rack of ribs.
 You want to feel a good solid heft in your hand, with just a little flexibility in the case of the spatula.

-Heat-resistant handles with wood or silicone accents will give you better grip and control, especially important if you use grill gloves.
+Heat-resistant handles with wood or silicone accents will give you better grip and control, especially important if you use grill gloves, (and if you don’t, you should be using them!
+So check out our article on the best BBQ gloves.)

 Good quality pieces will stand up to high temperatures in the dishwasher as well as at the grill, with stainless steel resisting rust and residue.